apache/pekko/docs/src/main/paradox/cluster-client.md

 i.e. not necessarily the initial contact points.

-Using the @apidoc[ClusterClient] for communicating with a cluster from the outside requires that the system with the client can both connect and be connected with Akka Remoting from all the nodes in the cluster with a receptionist.
+Using the @apidoc[ClusterClient] for communicating with a cluster from the outside requires that the system with the client can both connect and be connected with Pekko Remoting from all the nodes in the cluster with a receptionist.
-This creates a tight coupling in that the client and cluster systems may need to have the same version of both Akka, libraries, message classes, serializers and potentially even the JVM.
+This creates a tight coupling in that the client and cluster systems may need to have the same version of both Pekko, libraries, message classes, serializers and potentially even the JVM.
 In many cases it is a better solution to use a more explicit and decoupling protocol such as [HTTP](https://doc.akka.io/docs/akka-http/current/index.html) or [gRPC](https://doc.akka.io/docs/akka-grpc/current/).

-Additionally, since Akka Remoting is primarily designed as a protocol for Akka Cluster there is no explicit resource management, when a @apidoc[ClusterClient] has been used it will cause connections with the cluster until the ActorSystem is stopped (unlike other kinds of network clients).
+Additionally, since Pekko Remoting is primarily designed as a protocol for Pekko Cluster there is no explicit resource management, when a @apidoc[ClusterClient] has been used it will cause connections with the cluster until the ActorSystem is stopped (unlike other kinds of network clients).